Trees and hedgerows in Christchurch

 The pre-existing Tree Management and Inspection Policy continues to meet our objectives to manage our trees.
 The strategy outlines the council's policies and aims to promote the important contribution of public and privately owned trees whilst ensuring sustainable management for the benefit of the community.

-There is a separate tree work policy for CBC and EDDC.
-They both focus specifically on open space trees and outlines the council's responsibility to maintain trees in a healthy and safe condition and to ensure no legal nuisance is caused.
-For each policy there is a tree work request form that can be filled out and returned to the council.
-See the policy for each council:
+There is a tree work policy for the Christchurch area focussed specifically on open space trees.
+This outlines our responsibility to maintain trees in a safe and healthy condition and to ensure no legal nuisance is caused.

 - Christchurch Borough Council tree work policy (public trees)